-I am a Postdoctoral Scholar at the Berkeley Artificial Intelligence Research (BAIR) Lab working with Prof. Pieter Abbeel.
-I received my Ph.D. in Robotics from Carnegie Mellon University, advised by Prof. David Held and my B.S. in computer science from Peking University.
+I am a postdoc at the Berkeley Artificial Intelligence Research (BAIR) Lab working with Pieter Abbeel.
+I received my Ph.D. in Robotics from Carnegie Mellon University, advised by David Held and my B.S. in computer science from Peking University.

 News